-In this tutorial, you will learn how to create a simple, yet fully customizable profile and subscription center integrated with Sales and Service Cloud.
-If you would like to skip the reading and jump to the final version of the script, click here.
-Bear in mind, that the script utilizes a couple of standard and custom Sales/Service Cloud fields – the full list can be found here.
+In this tutorial, you will learn how to create a simple, yet fully customizable profile and subscription centre integrated with Sales and Service Cloud.
+Bear in mind, that the script utilizes a couple of standard and custom Sales/Service Cloud fields, which you will need to adjust based on your Salesforce CRM setup – the full list can be found here.

 The profile center is a webpage where subscribers can enter and maintain the personal information that you keep about them.
 When you import a list, you can import attribute values for your subscribers that appear when a subscriber visits the profile center.
 The subscriber can update their information on this page and provide additional information.